 - “No Parking Here to Corner” signs at the intersection of William Street and Sunset Road

-See the William Street Recommended Design for Village Board Consideration document for the recommended improvement plan.
-These recommendations are scheduled to be presented to the Village Board for final approval or denial at their October 21st meeting.
-At this meeting, the Village Board will vote to either move forward with constructing the project or deny it and end the study.
+See William Street Recommend Design for Village Board Consideration in documents section for the recommended improvement plan.
+These recommendations were presented to the Village Board at their October 28th meeting.
+At this meeting, the Village Board discussed the project and ultimately approved the project as recommended.

 More information on traffic calming and the Friendly Neighborhood Streets Program can be found here: